cgrossde/Laraguard/README.md

     use Laraguard;

     // Your tests go here
+    // Access laraguard like this:
+    // self::$laraguard->setTemporaryPermissions($permissionArray, $lifetime);
+    // self::$laraguard->resetTemporaryPermissions();
 }
 ```

 This trait will automatically clear all temporary permissions after each scenario and if you need you can use `self::$laraguard` in your tests to set or reset permissions.
-In your behat features you will have the following expressions available:
+In your behat features you will have the following new expressions available:

 ```
 Scenario: X test permission